LLNL/shroud/docs/reference.rst

 cxx_var
     Name of the C++ variable.

+f_abstract_interface
+    Name of abstract interface created for a function pointer.

 f_intent
     The value of the intent metaattribute.
 Converted to uppercase.
     Used with argument declarations: